Romans 5: Old Testament references

-Peace with God through Jesus Christ (5:1–11)
+Peace with God through Jesus Christ (verses 1–11)

 Romans 5:1 opens a new section in Paul's letter.
 Scottish Free Church minister William Robertson Nicoll imagines "that a pause comes [...] in [Paul's dictation of] his work; that he is silent, and Tertius puts down the pen, and they spend their hearts awhile on worshipping, recollection and realisation.
 The Lord delivered up; His people justified; the Lord risen again, alive for evermore – here was matter for love, joy, and wonder".

 Paul resumes with "a description of the serene and blissful state which the sense of justification brings":

 The Textus Receptus reads εἰρήνην ἔχομεν but some manuscripts read εἰρήνην ἔχωμεν and similarly the Vulgate reads pacem habeamus.
 Theologian Heinrich Meyer argues that this variant "is here utterly unsuitable; because the writer now enters on a new and important doctrinal topic, and an exhortation at the very outset, especially regarding a subject not yet expressly spoken of, would at this stage be out of place".
 The New Living Translation speaks of "peace with God because of what Jesus Christ our Lord has done for us".

+Verse 2

+"Through whom" refers to "our Lord Jesus Christ" (verse 1).
+Craig Hill considers the word "boast", alongside the word "reconcile", to be the key verbs in this section, as far as verse 11.